And you don’t have to use acrylic paint that is not Organic or natural and gives you too much shine in the end result.

 - Spray bottle filled with water.

-- Plastic or drop clothes for the floor, even old sheets or a tarp.
+- Plastic or drop cloths for the floor, even old sheets or a tarp.

 - Mixing bucket.
 Any type of plastic bucket that can hold 3-5 liters to mix the paint and water.

-- Stir stick – spatula, paddle drill, small stick of wood, or even the paint brush if it is long enough.
+- Stir stick – spatula, paddle drill, a small stick of wood, or even the paintbrush if it is long enough.